QuickBooks for Manufacturing: How ERP Systems Can Enhance QuickBooks for Manufacturers

 7. Greater Competitive Advantage

-By leveraging these advantages, you’ll not only meet customer demands but also drive innovation and set your business apart.
+By integrating ERP with QuickBooks, you’ll not only meet customer demands but also drive innovation and set your business apart.

-From QuickBooks to ERP Systems: 5 Tips for a Smooth Transition
+Layering QuickBooks & ERP Systems: 5 Tips for a Smooth Transition

-Switching from QuickBooks to an ERP system might seem daunting, but the benefits are well worth the investment.
+Layering an ERP system on top of QuickBooks might seem daunting, but the benefits are well worth the investment.
 Use these tips to ensure a successful transition.

 1. Identify Your Needs